Joseph Samaha: Life

 Samaha obtained the advanced Diploma in Political science in Paris in 1981, and then returned to Lebanon.
 In 1984 he left again for France to complete his university studies, but was soon seduced by the press.
 In Paris, he worked as editor in chief of Youm7 magazine, which supported the Palestine Liberation Organization, along with the Palestinian writer Bilal Al Hassan.
 This was his longest journalistic experience, as he remained at Youm7 until 1991.
 He also had a short journalistic experience with Fawwaz Traboulsi at Zawaya magazine, founded and directed in Paris by Emile Menhem, who later accompanied Samaha to the Al Akhbar newspaper in Lebanon.
-Zawaya magazine had a cultural aspect as it singled out a special aspect of astonishment Criticism, that is how Orientals view the West, as an alternative to criticizing Orientalism.
-In addition to other aspect especially women, photography, eye culture, and popular culture.
-The magazine was seeking to be independent of funding, which led to the end of the experiment before the release of the fourth issue devoted to Arab women's issues.
+Zawaya magazine had a cultural focus, introducing Occidentalism, how Easterners see the West, as an alternative to criticizing Orientalism.
+Other areas of coverage included women's issues, photography, visual culture, and popular culture.
+The magazine sought to be independent of external fundraising, which led to the end of the experiment before the release of the fourth issue devoted to Arab women's issues.

 Samaha joined Al-Hayat newspaper in 1992, rising to become deputy editor in chief.
 He moved to be managing editor in chief at As-Safir newspaper from 1995 until 1998, when he returned to Al-Hayat.
 He headed the department of politics in London before moving to Lebanon in 2000 as director of Al-Hayat's Beirut office.
 Samaha returned to As-Safir newspaper in 2001 as editor in chief before leaving it for the last time to establish the Lebanese newspaper Al-Akhbar, whose first issue was published prematurely in August 2006 during the Israeli aggression on Lebanon.

 His experience with Al-Akhbar newspaper did not last long.
 Samaha died of a heart attack during a trip to London, when he went to pay his respects to Hazem Sagieh on the loss of his wife, Mai Ghoussoub.